torrentg/logdb/README.md

 A simple log-structured database.

-It is an header-only C embeded database with no dependencies.
+It is a header-only C embeded database with no dependencies.
 The logdb goal is to cover the following case:

 * Need to persist sequentially ordered data